THE COLORADO CHARITABLE SOLICITATIONS ACT: WHAT YOU NEED TO KNOW

 A. Which Organizations Need To Register and Which are Exempt

-Some charitable organizations are exempt from the § 6-16-104 requirements—namely, those that:
+Several types of organizations are exempt from these registration requirements—namely, those organizations that:

 B. When to Register